JoeyStanley/real/research.md

 <h3>CV Highlights</h3>

 **Joseph A. Stanley** (2020).
+"The Absence of a Religiolect among Latter-day Saints in Southwest Washington."
+In Valerie Fridland, Alicia Wassink, Lauren Hall-Lew, & Tyler Kendall (eds.) *Speech in the Western States Volume III: Understudied Dialects.* (Publication of the American Dialect Society 105), 95--122.
+Durham, NC: Duke University Press. https://doi.org/10.1215/00031283-8820642.
+<a href="https://doi.org/10.1215/00031283-8820642" class="link" target="_blank" title="link to PADS online"></a>

+**Joseph A. Stanley** (2020).
 "Vowel Dynamics of the Elsewhere Shift: A Sociophonetic Analysis of English in Cowlitz County, Washington."
 Ph.D Dissertation.
 University of Georgia, Athens, GA.
 <a href="http://joeystanley.com/downloads/200417-dissertation_submitted.pdf" class="paper" target="_blank"></a>